 MORNING COFFEE ACTIONS (Actions you can do while enjoying your morning cup!)

 Contact Your State Rep. to Support Clean Energy Legislation Please call your state representative to push for action on clean energy legislation and urge the House to adopt the policies included in the Senate Climate Omnibus bill ((S.2302).
 To keep pressure on the MA House to take up the legislation, organizers are asking clean energy supporters to call every Monday, but calls or emails anytime are helpful; a call-in script can be found here.
-Prefer to lobby your state rep in person?
-Use this link to RSVP for the Mass Power Forward Lobby Day this Thursday, May 10th from noon to 4pm at the State House.
 If you'd also like send a postcard to Governor Baker or write a letter to the editor supporting carbon pricing, this action toolkit from the Massachusetts Campaign for a Clean Energy Future has all the information you need.

 Help Fight Against Medicaid Cuts The Trump administration is reportedly planning to propose up to $25 billion in spending cuts, including targeting safety net programs such as Medicare, Medicaid and Social Security.
 AARP has a campaign for people to tell Congress to protect Medicare.
 You can help by filling out AARP’s online form to automatically contact your Members of Congress (MoCs).
 Alternatively, you can call your MoCs or email them via webform, thank them for their past support of Medicare and urge them to fight against any cuts to Medicare or other safety net programs.
 You can check your MoCs’ voting records on Medicare here.